Is Meghan Markle Getting Ready For Life As A Princess With Prince Harry?

 If Harry and Meghan do get engaged, friends say that it won’t change who she is as a person.

-“I don’t know many people who are as generous and supportive as Meg is,” Markle’s best friend Lindsay Roth told People Magazine.
+“I don’t know many people who are as generous and supportive as Meg is,” Markle’s best friend, Lindsay Roth, told People Magazine.
 “I think people assume that when someone gains notoriety that they change.
 But she’s still the same girl I met years ago, with the same values and priorities.
 She’s selfless, and that’s just a part of who she is and who she was raised to be.”

 She also gave some additional insight into Meghan’s character and from what she says, Prince Harry is definitely lucky to have her.

-“There’s a motto that Meg and I have consistently come back to throughout the years: ‘I choose happiness,’ ” Roth said.
+“There’s a motto that Meg and I have consistently come back to throughout the years: ‘I choose happiness,'” Roth said.
 “It’s a constant reminder to be self-aware, be uniquely you, be happy and to treat people with respect; to be kind, empathetic and to really learn from those around you in any circumstance.
 Meg does that.”

 RELATED POSTS ON INQUISITR